SoyluAlaattin/connect-four/README.md

 Code the logic of the Connect 4 game.
 Describe how to place pieces and win the game.
 Control the players' moves and how the pieces will be placed on the board.

-[ChatGPT](https://chat.openai.com/share/7938fe01-643c-46a7-bfc8-d446269c2a71)
+`This link shows how I did part of my project with artificial intelligence.` [ChatGPT](https://chat.openai.com/share/7938fe01-643c-46a7-bfc8-d446269c2a71)